heremaps/msdkui-android/Documentation/Guides/UserGuide.md

 More information on how to start guidance using the HERE Mobile SDK is described on [developer.here.com](https://developer.here.com/documentation/android-premium/topics/map-guidance.html).

 ## Where to go from here?
-Congratulations, by following this HERE Mobile SDK UI Kit Primer tutorial, you have discovered the basic HERE Mobile SDK UI Kit components and how they can work together to build extremely powerful apps.
-Please take a look at the [API Reference](https://heremaps.github.io/msdkui-android/) to learn more about the various HERE Mobile SDK UI Kit components.
+Congratulations, by following this HERE Mobile SDK UI Kit Primer tutorial, you have discovered the basic MSDKUI components and how they can work together to build extremely powerful apps.
+Please take a look at the [API Reference](https://heremaps.github.io/msdkui-android/) to learn more about the various MSDKUI components.

-There you can also find more example code, and our demo application that shows most of the available HERE Mobile SDK UI Kit components and capabilities.
+There you can also find more example code, and our demo application that shows most of the available MSDKUI components and capabilities.

 |![](Images/demo1.png)  | ![](Images/demo2.png) | ![](Images/demo3.png) |
 |:---:|:---:|:---:|